ZachHeick/zachheick.github.io/_posts/2017-10-25-Supervised-Learning-and-Online-Gaming.md

   * **Nexus**: final defensive structure in a team's base, doing no damage to enemies
   * **Baron, Dragon, and Rift Herald**: neutral objectives located around the game map that teams can kill for in-game stat boosts

+## Data and Assumptions

+The data I used for this project was downloaded from Kaggle.
+All datasets were in CSV format and contained in-game stats and outcomes from 51490 ranked matches played on game version 7.17.
+The datasets also included descriptions about the 138 champions players can choose from.
+The data was stored in a PostgreSQL database.

+## Feature Selection

+## Exploratory Analysis